ElijahSadorra/Rota-Game/README.md

 - Allow one player to place
 - Allow alternate placement between the players
 - Show possible moves
 - Allow game to end and show winner
+- Allow game to end and show winner